Oduig/how-to-choose-a-web-framework/analysis.md

 3. Minimal viable product (MVP)
 4. Iterative growth

 The rationale is as follows. **Conceptualization** means understanding a problem and its proposed solution.
-It is likely already done at this point, with or without your help.
+You should also look for any competing products.
+Launching alternatives to existing products is risky.
+If you do, make sure you do at least one thing [10x better](http://erickimphotography.com/blog/2014/12/29/the-10x-principle-the-only-difference-between-success-and-failure-as-a-photographer/) than anybody else.

 A **prototype** is a hacky, ugly, barely-there version of the software.
 The purpose of a prototype is to **validate** the core business case with real users.